Aurora Quest: To the European Arctic by Luxury Train

 The golden age of rail travel lives on aboard the Golden Eagle train.
 With all the accoutrements of a fine hotel, Golden Eagle offers guests an exclusive experience of first-class accommodations and service.
 An elegant lounge car, creative cuisine in the opulent dining car, well-appointed en suite cabins and personal cabin attendants comprise the lavish offerings on this once-in-a-lifetime rail journey.
 Spacious private cabins have large picture windows, underfloor heating, individual temperature control, double lower bed and single upper berth, a fully equipped bathroom with separate shower cubicle, hair dryer, bathrobes, slippers and toiletries, DVD player with LCD screen, and complimentary tea, coffee and mineral water in the cabin available at all times.
 The double bed folds up to create sofa seating at a table.
 The Bar Lounge Car is the social hub on board, the place to relax over a drink with fellow passengers and enjoy a slate of entertaining and enriching activities such as Russian language lessons and engaging lectures on local history and culture by expert presenters.
 The restaurant features Russian gastronomic specialties such as black sturgeon and Pacific red salmon caviar as well as a variety of fresh and healthy international cuisine.
 All meals are skillfully prepared by the executive chef and his onboard team, using the very best locally sourced ingredients wherever possible.
 After dinner, retire to the lounge car to sip a digestif while the resident pianist creates the background mood on a baby grand piano, playing until the last guests depart.

-As an optional addition on our Aurora Quest adventure, guests may choose to spend one or two nights (at no extra charge) in one of the world's most unique accommodations: the beautifully sculpted Snowhotel Kirkenes.
+As an optional addition on our Aurora Quest adventure, guests may choose to spend one night (at no extra charge) in one of the world's most unique accommodations: the beautifully sculpted Snowhotel Kirkenes.
 This real-life winter wonderland, located in a secluded spot in far-north Norway 5 miles outside the town of Kirkenes, is the first hotel in the world to be completely constructed of ice and snow.
 The resident reindeer herd and kennel of 180 huskies lend a feeling of traditional Arctic life to a stay here.
 While the temperature inside the 20 “ice rooms” is just below freezing (or else the walls would melt!), guests stay comfortable with the cotton sheet sleeping sack, thermal sleeping bag with hood, and balaclava that are provided.
 The ice bed platforms are insulated with mattresses, sheepskins and reindeer hides.
 Each enchanting room is sculpted in a unique design, with frozen wall art lending a touch of beauty and whimsy.
 Don't miss a drink in a frozen glass at the Ice Bar, then warm up in the traditional wooden sauna before tucking in...and greet the next morning with a generous buffet breakfast served in the heated restaurant.
 One thing is certain: this will be the coolest place you've ever stayed!

 Thon Hotel Kirkenes